 * * * * * * * * * *

 James, Viscount Severn

 Like his sister before him, James was christened in the Private Chapel at Windsor Castle by the Dean of Windsor on April 19, 2008.
-He was the first be christening wearing a new replica of the original christening gown worn by several generations of royal babies since 1840.
-His godparents are:
+He was the first person christened wearing a new replica of the original christening gown worn by royal babies since 1840.